What are the different types of childcare?

 - Day nurseries' - provide childcare for children from birth up to five years old, for part-time or full time working parents, or students.
 They are registered with Ofsted and inspected regularly.
 Almost all provide funded early education places.
 Some provide after school and holiday care for school aged children.

-- Nursery schools - nursery classes attached to primary schools.
-They offer morning or afternoon classes for children from 2 and half to 5 year olds (though most children start school at 4 year olds so will move on to a Reception Class).
+- School nursery classes - nursery classes attached to primary schools.
+They offer sessions for children from 2 and half to 5 year olds (though most children start school at 4 year olds so will move on to a Reception Class).
 They are registered with Ofsted and are inspected regularly.
 They provide funded early education places.
 Places into a school nursery are allocated to children on the basis of the school's admission criteria so parent’s need to contact the school directly to apply.
 Note: Attending a school nursery does not guarantee your child will get into that school.

 - Pre-school Playgroups – are nurseries run as private businesses and volunteer-run playgroups.
 They accept children aged between 2 and half and 5 years old, and offer short sessions.
 They are registered with Ofsted and are inspected regularly.
 They provide the funded early education places and some offer after school and holiday care.